 Up until recently, it was only ecommerce websites that needed to use SSL for the shopping cart and checkout process.
 However, that’s no longer the case.
 Every website with a search form, login form, or even an email signup form needs an SSL certificate.
 It’s officially a best practice in 2017.

-In the early days of the web, the architects of the Internet agreed upon a website-client communication standard that became known as HTTP, or HyperText Transfer Protocol.
-This new standard enabled HTML websites and all the technologies that followed, and HTTP is heavily utilized today.
-In fact, you’re almost certainly using HTTP to access this blog.
+In the early days of the web, the architects of the Internet agreed upon a website-client communication standard that became known as HTTP or HyperText Transfer Protocol.
+This standard enabled HTML websites and all the technologies that followed.

 How You Setup HTTPS – The Broad Strokes

 HTTPS – which stands for HyperText Transfer Protocol Secure – is an encrypted standard for website-client communication.
 To send information via HTTPS, an encryption system known as SSL is used.
 SSL is sort of like a voucher system for communications.

 It may be helpful to imagine SSL as a bouncer at a bar.
 To get inside the bar, you hand your driver’s license to the bouncer, who then verifies that your license is legit and lets you in the door.
 In this analogy: